orbtl-ai/DebrisScan/README.md

 # 🌊🥤 DebrisScan: Automatically Scan Drone Imagery for Marine Debris — Using AI 🤖📸

 ## Introduction
-DebrisScan is a web-based app for automatically counting marine debris in your aerial images (typically collected from drones).
+DebrisScan is a web-based app for automatically identifying marine debris in your aerial images (typically collected from drones).
 The app is designed to be flexible and user-friendly.
 Further, DebrisScan and its underlying technologies are completely free and open source, eliminating startup costs and lowering the barriers of entry for